ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Error.md

 #### Using `mbed_clear_all_errors()` to clear the error history

-You can use the function `mbed_clear_all_errors()` to clear all currently logged errors from the error history(see the [error history](#error-history)).
-This can be used if you have already backed up all the currently logged errors(For example, to filesystem or cloud) and want to capture new errors.
+You can use the function `mbed_clear_all_errors()` to clear all currently logged errors from the error history.
+(See the [error history](#error-history).)
+You can use this if you have already backed up all the currently logged errors (for example, to a file system or cloud) and want to capture new errors.

 ```C
 void save_all_errors() {